BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs

 \section{Discussion and Limitations}

-\paragraph{Unified representation of BSDF evaluation and sampling} In our BSDF evaluation network, when the BSDF parameters are specified, one incident direction $\bo_{i}$ will produce a corresponding 2D BSDF slice, where each pixel is a BSDF value.
-And this BSDF slice is queried using the 2D outgoing direction $\bo_{o}$.
-Similarly, Given the BSDF parameters and the incident direction, a 2D importance map is determined, where a pixel contains the mapped sample position and the sampling weight (optional).
-And it is queried with a 2D random number $(\xi_0,\xi_1)$.
+\paragraph{Unified representation of BSDF evaluation and sampling} In our BSDF evaluation network, when the BSDF parameters are specified, one outgoing direction $\bo_{o}$ will produce a corresponding 2D BSDF slice, where each pixel is a BSDF value.
+This BSDF slice is queried using the 2D incident direction $\bo_{i}$.
+Similarly, given the BSDF parameters and an outgoing direction, a 2D importance map is established, where a pixel represents the mapped sample position and the sampling weight.
+This importance map is queried with a 2D random number $(\xi_0,\xi_1)$.
 With this similarity identified, we have the evidence to claim that BSDF evaluation and sampling (and PDF query) are in essence very similar.
 Therefore, training a neural network for sampling should not be more complex than training for evaluation.
-This observation also give us the insight that prohibitively expensive neural network structures, such as RealNVP, could be avoided.
+This observation also shows that prohibitively expensive neural network structures, such as RealNVP and NICE, can be avoided.

-\paragraph{More complex BSDFs.} Constrained by the length of the paper, we only use single- and multiple-bounce microfacet conductors and dielectrics as representatives for parametric BSDFs.
-But we would like to point out that there are many other interesting parametric BSDFs, such as Disney principled materials~\cite{burley2012physically}, iridescent materials~\cite{guillen2020general}, layered materials~\cite{guo2018position} and so on.
-These parametric BSDFs have even higher-dimensional but similarly smooth parameter spaces.
-Hence, we believe that using a lightweight neural network to sample these parametric BSDFs is still potentially a good solution.
-We would like to leave this as an interesting and important future work that may further improve the practicality of our method.

-\paragraph{Non-parametric/measured BSDFs.} Apart from parametric BSDFs, there are also possibilities for our method to be used for non-parametric or measured BSDFs.
-Intuitively, non-parametric BSDFs are often large data blocks.
+\paragraph{Non-parametric/measured BSDFs.} Intuitively, non-parametric BSDFs are often large data blocks.